 No studies on the effects on the ability to drive and use machines have been performed with this combination therapy.
+Dizziness, drowsiness headache, fatigue, or nausea may occasionally occur in patients taking antihypertensive therapy (such as amlodipine or telmisartan) which may impair patient's ability to react.

-Hydrochlorothiazide can have minor or moderate influence on the ability to drive and use machines, particularly at the initiation of the therapy.
-When driving vehicles or operating machinery, it should be taken into account that dizziness or drowsiness may occasionally occur when taking antihypertensive therapy.
+Amlodipine and hydrochlorothiazide can have minor or moderate influence on the ability to drive and use machines, particularly at the initiation of the therapy.
+Thus, caution is recommended while driving a vehicle or operating machinery.